richardschoen/ibackup/README.md

 # Questions or issues

-If you have any questions, issues to report or would like to learn more, please use this repository or email support: info@mobigogo.net.
+If you have any questions, issues to report or would like to learn more about iBackup, please use this repository or email support: info@mobigogo.net.
 This site is also where source examples for using iBackup will be posted as documents.
+Issues can also be logged here.